CanaryTek/ransomware-samba-tools/README.md

 ## The need

-Ransomware has became **THE** main security concern, and it will get (much) worse
+Ransomware has became the main security concern, and it will get (much) worse

-Even though Ransomware infects mainly windows machines, it can also encrypt files located in shared folders un fileservers.
+Even though ransomware infects mainly windows machines, it can also encrypt files located in shared folders in fileservers.
-There are a **A LOT** of documentation and tools to stop infection at a fileserver level with Windows fileservers (with FSRM and other tools), but I haven't found many documentation to do the same with a samba fileserver
+There is a lot of documentation and tools to stop infection at a fileserver level with Windows fileservers (with FSRM and other tools), but I haven't found many documentation to do the same with a samba fileserver

 ## What we can do